qBioTurin/epischool-abm/README.md

 - _temperature-measurement_: temperature measurement type (at the entrance).
 - _ventilation-type-h-1_: ventilation type implemented in all rooms but not in the hallways.
 - _mask-type_: mask type used by agents.
-- _mask-policy_: we can use two diffentent _mask_ policies (with November/December 2021 (Piedmont) or January/February 2022 (Piedmont) quarantine policies):
+- _mask-policy_: we can use two different _masks_ policies (with November/December 2021 (Piedmont) or January/February 2022 (Piedmont) quarantine policies):
 	- No mask - ffp2: initially no agent wears a mask; if we find (inside a classroom) _num-infected-needed-to-wear-mask_ infected students then all students inside that classroom will wear the ffp2 mask for _number-of-days-with-ffp2_ days (and also all teachers).
-	- Surgical - ffp2: initially all agent wear the surgical mask; if we find (inside a classroom) _num-infected-needed-to-wear-mask_ infected students then all students inside that classroom will wear the ffp2 mask for _number-of-days-with-ffp2_ days (and also all teachers).
+	- Surgical - ffp2: initially all agents wear the surgical mask; if we find (inside a classroom) _num-infected-needed-to-wear-mask_ infected students then all students inside that classroom will wear the ffp2 mask for _number-of-days-with-ffp2_ days (and also all teachers).
 - _num-infected-needed-to-wear-mask_: number of infected students needed to apply _mask_ policy.
 - _number-of-days-with-ffp2_: number of days in which students (and teachers) must wear the ffp2 mask for the _mask_ policy.
 - _fraction-of-population-wearing-mask_: fraction of all agents that use the mask.